Jan-Bruun-Andersen/cmd-menu-unix/README.md

 # cmd-menu-unix
-A simple menu-system written in /bin/sh
+A simple, yet flexible menu system for creating and running text-based menus in a Unix/Linux environment.